 Ouray Ice Park Staff

-Ice Park Operations Director Dan Chehayl is no stranger to the Ouray Ice Park.
-This is his sixth season working here, beginning as an ice farmer and graduating to Park Manager before assuming his current position.
-Chehayl first came to Ouray as a college sophomore with a group of friends from Sterling College in Vermont.
+Ice Park Executive Director Dan Chehayl is no stranger to the Ouray Ice Park.
+This is his eighth season working here, beginning as an ice farmer and graduating to Park Manager and Director of Operations before assuming his current position.
+Chehayl first came to the Ouray Ice Park as a college sophomore with a group of friends from Sterling College in Vermont.
 He came back as often as he could over the next couple of years and eventually moved to Ouray in 2007.
 That first winter, he worked at Mouses Chocolates and ice climbed obsessively.
 Then, after a year in Telluride and a brief stint back east, he came back to Ouray for good, winning a job as an ice farmer with former Ice Park Manager Kevin Koprek.
-These days there is not much Chehayl doesn’t do at the Park, from overseeing the ingenious plumbing system and the staff that maintain it to working with his wife Nicole securing sponsorship funds and memberships for the Park.
-Besides climbing the ice he farms, one of Dan’s favorite things about working for the Ouray Ice Park is watching the ice grow and take shape throughout the winter.
+Chehayl wears many hats at the Park, from overseeing the ingenious plumbing system and the staff that maintain it, facilitating the annual Ouray Ice Festival, to securing funding for the annual budget.
+One of Dan’s favorite things about working for the Ouray Ice Park is watching the transformations of the gorge throughout the winter.
 “It’s like the cliffs in the gorge come to life; every day is magical out here in the park!” he said.